Traditional Maltese architecture with blue balconies representing properties eligible under the global residence programme.

 What is the Global Residence Programme?

-The Global Residence Programme (GRP) is a residency scheme in Malta that allows non-EU nationals to obtain residency through a qualifying real estate purchase, government contributions, and taxes.
+The Global Residence Programme (GRP) is Malta’s residency programme under which non-EU nationals can achieve residency via a qualifying property purchase, government fees, and taxation.

-How long do I need to reside in Malta to be eligible for citizenship?
+How many years must I remain in Malta to be eligible for citizenship?

-Are there age restrictions for applying for the GRP?
+Is there an age limit to apply for the GRP?

-No, there are no specific age restrictions for applying for the Global Residence Programme.
-However, dependents can be included, typically encompassing children under the age of 26 or dependent parents.
+No, there are no age limits on applications under the Global Residence Programme.
+Dependents can be added, normally children under 26 years of age or dependant parents.

-Do I need a job in Malta to qualify for the GRP?
+Do I need to have work in Malta to qualify for the GRP?

-No, having a job in Malta is not a requirement for qualifying for the Global Residence Programme.
-However, having sufficient financial means is essential.
+No, working in Malta is not a prerequisite for eligibility under the Global Residence Programme.
+Having adequate financial resources is, though.

-Can I travel within the Schengen Area with a Malta residence permit?
+Can I travel within the Schengen Zone with my Maltese residence permit?

-Yes, once you have obtained residency through the GRP, you can travel visa-free throughout the Schengen Area.
+Yes, after you have obtained residency under the GRP, you can travel visa-free within the Schengen Area.